cxlvinchau/hips/docs/index.rst

 HIPS is designed to be easily extensible and user-friendly.
 Adding new heuristics or solvers can be done by implementing the corresponding interfaces.

-The code for this project is on `GitHub <https://github.com/cxlvinchau/hips>`_.
-Feel free to discuss any open issues with us.

 If you are not familiar with linear or mixed-integer programming, consider reading `this <https://en.wikipedia.org/wiki/Linear_programming>`_ and `this <https://en.wikipedia.org/wiki/Integer_programming>`_ Wikipedia article.